dvwl/ml-on-azure-course/modules/12-train-production-model.md

 1. We'll now upload the prerequisite files and create a folder location in our workspace:

-    a.
-Select the **Upload** button (top right) and upload the *config.json* file that was obtained in previous steps (this file isn't included in the .zip file, this file was obtained earlier in the Azure portal and is unique to your account).
+    1. Select the **Upload** button (top right) and upload the *config.json* file that was obtained in previous steps (this file isn't included in the .zip file, this file was obtained earlier in the Azure portal and is unique to your account).

-    b.
-Select the *Upload* button (top right) and upload the *test_image1.jpg* file.
+    1. Select the *Upload* button (top right) and upload the *test_image1.jpg* file.

-    c.
-Select the *Upload* button (top right) and upload the *yolo_onnx_preprocessing_utils.py* python script.
+    1. Select the *Upload* button (top right) and upload the *yolo_onnx_preprocessing_utils.py* python script.

-    d.
-Select the Upload button (top right) and upload the AutoMLImage_ObjectDetection.ipynb Jupyter notebook.
+    1. Select the Upload button (top right) and upload the AutoMLImage_ObjectDetection.ipynb Jupyter notebook.

     The final view of the workspace should look like the following: